Michael Lerner (rabbi): Jewish Renewal movement

-Controversy
+His publications promoted religious pluralism and progressive or liberal approaches to political problems and he attempted to build bridges with Christian, Buddhist and Muslim leaders around such issues.

+Controversial views

 Lerner described some of his views as "very controversial," particularly his views about building peace between Israel and Palestine.
 In 2003, the San Diego Jewish Journal described Lerner as "the most controversial Jew in America," writing that "He is relentlessly critical of Israel.
 He eulogizes Rachel Corrie.
 And he's done more for peace than any conservative we know."
 That same year, the executive editor of The Jewish Exponent wrote that Lerner "supports every measure against Israel short of its immediate destruction and often makes common cause with those who do plot the eradication of Israel's Jews."

 In 1997, former Tikkun editors accused Lerner of publishing pseudonymous letters to the editor that he himself had written.
 While many of the letters were laudatory ("Your editorial stand on Iraq said publicly what many of us in the Israeli peace camp are feeling privately but dare not say."), a few were critical ("Have you gone off your rocker?").
 Lerner admitted that he had fabricated the letters but said his only mistake was not informing readers that the authors' names were pseudonyms.

 Criticism of leftist antisemitism

-For many years, Lerner was an outspoken critic of modern antisemitism that he perceived to have arisen among some leftists.
-In 1992, he wrote The Socialism of Fools: Anti-Semitism on the Left, in which he described the manner in which the left often denies the existence of antisemitism, defended Zionism, and distinguished legitimate criticism of the State of Israel from Israel-bashing and antisemitism; and suggested ways in which progressives can fight antisemitism on the Left.

 In 2003, Lerner criticized the left-wing anti-war ANSWER Coalition for the antisemitism that he and others believe is reflected in the rhetoric at ANSWER-sponsored demonstrations.
 He later claimed that because of his criticism, the ANSWER coalition—of which Lerner's Tikkun community was a member—barred him from speaking at their rallies against the 2003 invasion of Iraq.